Long Island Workers’ Compensation Lawyer

 - Although your employer is responsible for reporting the injury, you will still need to file a Workers’ Compensation claim with the Workers’ Compensation Board.
 You can do this by filing an Employee Claim (C-3) online or by mail.

 In most cases, you have two years from the date of the injury to file a Workers’ Compensation claim in New York.
-We strongly recommend that you work with an experienced Long Island Workers’ Compensation lawyer who can help you file all necessary paperwork and avoid missing any crucial deadlines.
-If your claim is denied, or if you experience any issues with your benefits, your attorney will also be able to help you protect your rights and take the next steps.
+We strongly recommend that you work with an experienced Long Island Workers’ Compensation attorney who can help you file all necessary paperwork and avoid missing any crucial deadlines.
+If your claim is denied, or if you experience any issues with your benefits, your Long Island Workers' Compensation attorney will also be able to help you protect your rights and take the next steps.

 Insurance Industry Insight